Rento Takaoka

-Rento Takaoka (高岡 伶颯, Takaoka Rento) is a Japanese footballer who plays as a forward for Championnat National club Valenciennes, on loan from club Southampton.
+Rento Takaoka (高岡 伶颯, Takaoka Rento) is a Japanese footballer who plays as a forward for Challenger Pro League club Patro Eisden.

 Club career

 High school

 Having initially started his career in Mimata in the Miyazaki Prefecture, where he was born, with Mimata SSS, he continued to play during his time at the Mimata Junior High School and Nissho Gakuen High School.
 Takaoka helped Nissho Gakuen to participate in the 2023 All Japan High School Soccer Tournament as Miyazaki representatives, scoring a hat-trick in a 6–1 win in the prefectural final over the Miyazaki Nihon University High School.
 At the national tournament, he played two matches, scoring four goals and giving two assists, with five goal contributions (three goals and two assists) coming in the first round against Nishime.

 Southampton

 On 19 June 2024, Takaoka signed a pre-contract with Premier League club Southampton.
 He remained with Nissho Gakuen High School until he turned 18 in March 2025 and graduated from high school.

 On 6 August 2025, Takaoka joined Valenciennes on a season-long loan.
+After suffering a stress fracture in his foot, he returned from loan to Southampton on 9 April 2026.